kcech/sentilo-docs-test/docs/multitenant.rst

 Providers
 ~~~~~~~~~

-{{{For the providers, we would be facing the same case as for the
+For the providers, we would be facing the same case as for the
 Applications.
 Therefore, you can choose the desired identifier,
-regardless of the tenant you are managing.}}}
+regardless of the tenant you are managing.

 .. image:: _static/images/multitenant/providers_170_001.jpg